-The following parts are used in the caster and foot assemblies.
+The following parts are used in the caster and foot assemblies for model 113.197610:

 A. Casters 4

 B. Actuator Boxes

 C. Levers 2

 D. Rods 2

 E. Retaining Plates

-F. Grooved Pins 2
+F. Grooved Pins

 G. Smooth Pins

 H. Washers 2

-I. Springs
+I. Springs 2

 J. Hex Nuts 3/8-16

 K. Leveling Feet

 L. Phillips Head Screws 10-32x3/8 4

-Fig. 18 - Parts for Caster/Foot Assemblies
+Fig. 20 - Parts for Caster / Foot Assemblies

 1. Put the casters (wheels) on the shelf and corner brackets.
 Since the shelf is upside down, the wheels will point up.
 Line up four holes in each corner.
-(Figure 19)
+(Figure 21)

 - 2. Put bolts through the four holes in each corner.
 Put a lockwasher and hex nut on each bolt and tighten using a 7/16 inch wrench or socket. - 3.
-Separate all of the parts for the foot assemblies into two groups.
+Separate all of the parts for the foot as- semblies into two groups.
 There are two sets of identical parts.
 These will be put together into left and right foot assemblies which are mirror images of each other.
-(Figure 20)
+(Figure 22)

-Fig. 20 - Left and Right Foot Assemblies
+Fig. 22 - Left and Right Foot Assemblies

 4. Place an actuator box in front of you with the C-shaped slot facing you and the closed surface of the box to the left.
 This will become the left foot assembly.
-(Figure 21)
+(Figure 23)

-- 5. Slide a rod halfway down into the actuator box.
-Make sure that the threaded end of the rod is down, and that the smaller square opening in the rod is facing you. - 6.
-Put a grooved pin through the hole in the rod. - 7.
+5. Slide a rod halfway down into the actuator box.
+Make sure that the threaded end of the rod is down, and that the smaller square opening in the rod is facing you.

+- 6. Put a grooved pin through the hole in the rod. - 7.
 Put a washer and spring in place on the bottom of the rod, and then slide the rod all the way down.
-(Figure 22) - 8.
-Slide a lever through the C-shaped slot in the actuator box, through the square hole in the rod, and through the square opening in the back of the actuator box.
-Make sure that the lever bends toward the left.
-(Figure 23)
+(Figure 24)

-Fig. 22 - Building Left Foot Assembly
+Fig. 24 - Building Left Foot Assembly